 Visibility matters a great deal when it comes to project management.
-Knowing that you have a great team handling any particular project doesn't make up for being in the dark about the details, or for having to wait for a regular status report to see how the costs and timeline match up with the projections, you're headed for trouble.
+Knowing that you have a great team handling any particular project doesn't make up for being in the dark about the details.
+If you have to wait for a regular status report to see how the costs and timeline match up with the projections, you're headed for trouble.

-Instant visibility into any particular project has, for the most part, been something that only the manager in the field has had.
+Typically, only the Project Manager has instant visibility into the status of a particular project.
 Ask them for any information and they will likely have the details at their fingertips.
 It's the natural advantage of being involved in every aspect of that one project, day in and day out.
-It's what a good project manager is expected to do.
+It's what a good Project Manager is expected to do.

 For example, consider a construction company that specializes in building housing developments in North America.
 Each Project Manager has their own payroll and material costs to manage, their own legal environment to operate in, and their own deliverables schedule to oversee.
-But what they don't know is how the details of his project look in context with the half-dozen other property developments that the company is building at the same time.
-That's the job of the Executives who need instant visibility into all the projects so that they can make decisions that will keep them all on schedule and under budget.
+But what they don't know is how the details of their project look in context with the half-dozen other property developments that the company is building at the same time.
+That's the job of the executives who need instant visibility into all the company's projects so they can make decisions to keep them all on schedule and under budget.

-The specific projects change over time, but the need to be able to see how they're all progressing never does.
+The specific projects may change over time, but the need to see how they're all progressing never does.
 We get that, because we're a project-based company, too.
-ProjectLine couldn't give its clients the project visibility they're asking for if we hadn't already put our own house in order!
+We couldn't give our clients visibility into their implementation project if we hadn't already put our own house in order!

 Each project will be represented on a GANTT chart that shows, at a glance, its progress against established milestones.
-You'll be able to view multiple projects simultaneously, or drill down one at a time if you prefer.
+You can view multiple projects simultaneously, or drill down one at a time if you prefer.

 But visibility goes deeper than that.
-Because we're pulling together information from multiple, disparate systems such as payroll, accounting, sales and inventory, you're able to compare and contrast different projects according to a number of benchmarks, for example:
+Because we're pulling together information from all areas of the business like payroll, accounting, sales and inventory, you're able to compare and contrast different projects according to a number of benchmarks:

-These data will not only help you keep current projects on track, they'll allow you to make more meaningful forecasts as well.
+This data not only helps you keep current projects on track, it allows you to create more meaningful forecasts as well.
 Your sales force will know if you're at capacity and when you can start a new project.
 Materials can be ordered when the price is most competitive, based on accurate forecasts of what you'll need in the coming months.

 All this, from a single dashboard on a single computer screen.
-Project visibility that is both broad (aggregating data across systems) and deep (for drilling down on the details) at the same time.
-The ability to review labour and material costs simultaneously... without having to alt-tab among several programs or get people from different departments on the phone at the same time – it's a game changer.
+Project visibility that is both broad (aggregating data across functional areas) and deep (for drilling down on the details).
+Having the ability to review labour and material costs simultaneously without having to switch between several programs or get people from different departments on the phone at the same time – it's a game changer.